Denzel Mims: New York Jets

 Mims was selected by the New York Jets in the second round of the 2020 NFL draft as the 59th overall pick.
 After missing most of training camp due to a hamstring injury, he was placed on injured reserve on September 15, 2020.
 He was activated on October 24 and made his NFL debut in Week 7 against the Buffalo Bills and had four receptions for 42 receiving yards.
 He missed the team's week 14 game due to a personal issue, and returned to the team after the game.

 On August 25, 2022, Mims requested a trade from the Jets, with his agent Ron Slavin stating that the Jets were not giving Mims a legitimate opportunity to establish himself within the offense.
 Mims was not traded by New York, and played in 10 games (4 starts) for the team in 2022, tallying 11 catches for 186 yards and no touchdowns.

 Detroit Lions

 Mims and a conditional seventh-round selection in the 2025 NFL draft were traded to the Detroit Lions on July 20, 2023, in exchange for a 2025 conditional sixth-round draft selection.
 On August 18, Mims was waived/injured by the Lions.

 Pittsburgh Steelers

 On October 3, 2023, the Pittsburgh Steelers signed Mims to their practice squad.
 He signed a reserve/futures contract on January 17, 2024.
 Mims was waived by Pittsburgh on June 19.

 Jacksonville Jaguars

 On June 20, 2024, Mims signed with the Jacksonville Jaguars.
 He was released on August 25.

 St. Louis Battlehawks

 On October 15, 2024, Mims signed with the St. Louis Battlehawks of the United Football League (UFL).
 He was released on May 6, 2025.

+Dallas Renegades

+On January 13, 2026, Mims was selected by the Dallas Renegades in the 2026 UFL Draft.

+Dallas Cowboys

+On June 18, 2026, Mims signed with the Dallas Cowboys.
+On August 30, he was released by the Cowboys as part of final roster cuts.